teachbase/sorcery-bcs/README.md

 Or install it yourself as:

-    $ gem install sorcery-hh
+    $ gem install sorcery-bcs

 ## Usage

-Just add this gem and you can use HeadHunter as auth provider
+Just add this gem and you can use BCS as auth provider

 ## Development